Public Records & Retention Policy

 Each request for public records should be evaluated for a response using the following guidelines:

-Section 2.1 Although no specific language is required to make a request, the requester must at least identify the records requested with sufficient clarity to allow the public office to identify, retrieve, and review the records.
+Section 2.1 Requests must be made to the Library Director or Fiscal Officer by email, telephone, onsite, mail, or fax.
+Although no specific language is required to make a request, the requester must at least identify the records requested with sufficient clarity to allow the Library Director or Fiscal Officer to identify, retrieve, and review the records.
 If a requester makes an ambiguous or overly broad request or has difficulty in making a request for copies or inspection of public records under this section such that the public office or the person responsible for the requested public record cannot reasonably identify what public records are being requested, the public office or the person responsible for the requested public record may deny the request but shall provide the requester with an opportunity to revise the request by informing the requester of the manner in which records are maintained by the public office and accessed in the ordinary course of the public office’s or person’s duties.
 ORC §149.43 (B)(2)

 Section 2.2 This office may ask the requester to provide his identity or the intended use but will inform the requester that the requester may decline to disclose this information.
 The request does not have to be in writing.

 Section 2.3 Public records responsive to the request are to be available for inspection during regular business hours, with the exception of published holidays.
 Public records will be made available for inspection promptly.
 Copies of public records will be made available within a reasonable period of time.
 “Prompt” and “reasonable” take into account the volume of records requested; the proximity of the location where the records are stored; and the necessity for any legal review of the records requested.

 Section 2.4 Each request will be evaluated for an estimated length of time required to gather the records, an estimated cost if copies are requested, and any items within the request that may be exempt from disclosure.